bkstephen/android_apk_and_payload_combiner/README.md

 ## Android apk and payload combiner
 # A small python script that uses msfvenom to hide a tcp reverse shell to an android device inside an APK file

-Hide an msfconsole reverse tcp shell payload in an existing apk application, made by Stephanos Bekiaris    ver: July 2020
+Hide an msfconsole reverse tcp shell payload in an existing apk application, made by bkstephen    ver July 2020

 # Requirements: